Construction of Hierarchically Semi-Separable matrix Representation using Adaptive Johnson-Lindenstrauss Sketching: Preliminaries

-We can represent a low rank matrix or Hankel block in our case as a basis matrix $U$ and a sampling of the rows.
-Once we compute an interpolative decomposition for both Hankel row block and Hankel column block that intersect a low rank off diagonal HSS block we can combine the bases and the selected row and column samplings to create a low rank approximation.
-By leveraging the iterpolative decomposition to do our local compression we recover an approximate basis for the Hankel block and a sampling of the most important $r$ rows of our sketch.
-The $r$ rows of the sketch correspond to $r$ rows of the original matrix $A$, allowing us to only use our sketch to compress the Hankel blocks as long as \textbf{the sketch of the Hankel block is representative of the original Hankel block.}
+We can represent a numerically low rank Hankel block as a basis matrix $U$ and a sampling of the rows.
+To compress our low numerical rank off diagonal matrices in HSS we first compute an interpolative decomposition for both row blocks and column blocks.
+Then, we combine the bases and query the matrix $A$ for the selected row indices $I$ and column indices $J$ resulting in the representation: $U A(I,J) V$ ~\cite{xia2012superfast}.
+The $r$ rows of the sketch correspond to $r$ rows of the original matrix $A$, allowing us to only use our sketch to compress the Hankel blocks as long as the sketch of the Hankel block is representative of the original Hankel block.

-In most practical problems, the HSS rank, rank of the low dimensional off diagonal blocks, is not known {\it a priori}, hence, the size of the sketching operator needs to be chosen adaptively.
-Previously, Gorman et al.~\cite{gorman2019robust} developed a {\it blocked incrementing strategy} which fully reuses the already-computed basis set in two ways: (1) at each HSS tree node $\tau$, if the initial samples are not sufficient, we increase a block of samples $\Delta d$, and augment $\tau$'s orthogonal basis by this amount; (2) This augmented basis will cause basis sets of the ancestor nodes to have sizes at least as large as that of $\tau$, while the basis sets of the descendant nodes are not affected. \Cref{algo::HSScompressNodeAdaptive} illustrates the high level HSS compression procedure with adaptation built in.
-The algorithm traverses the cluster tree in a topological order bottom-up.
-Initially each node $\tau$ is assigned the UNTOUCHED state.
-At the time when a node $\tau$ is to be compressed, all its descendant nodes are already COMPRESSED, and all its ancestral nodes are UNTOUCHED.
-Line 27 tests to see whether the sketch for $\tau$ is sufficiently representative.
-If so, $\tau$ is compressed and its state is changed to COMPRESSED.
-If not, in lines 35-37 of the else-branch, we extend the sketching operator by $\Delta d$ columns, change $\tau$'s state to PARTIALLY\_COMPRESSED, and traverse the tree again with the following actions: (1) for the nodes below $\tau$, we only subtract the newly added sketch from the diagonal blocks (lines 18 and 20); (2) for the current PARTIALLY\_COMPRESSED node $\tau$, we augment the already-computed basis set with the new $\Delta d$ columns from the sketch (lines 29-30); (3) for $\tau$'s ancestral nodes, compression proceeds with the entire sketch (line 23).
+In most practical problems, the numerical rank of the low dimensional off diagonal blocks is not known {\it a priori}, therefore, the size of the sketching operator needs to be chosen adaptively.
+Previously, Gorman et al.~\cite{gorman2019robust} developed a {\it blocked incrementing strategy} which fully reuses the already-computed basis set in two ways: (1) at each HSS tree node $\tau$, if the initial samples are not sufficient, we increase a block of samples $\Delta d$, and augment $\tau$'s orthogonal basis by this amount; (2) This augmented basis will cause basis sets of the ancestor nodes to have sizes at least as large as that of $\tau$, while the basis sets of the descendant nodes are not affected. \Cref{algo::HSScompressNodeAdaptive} illustrates the HSS compression procedure with adaptation built in.
+The details can also be found in~\cite{ghysels2017-ipdps}.